-Hakuna Matata is an empowerment initiative where students empower fellow students through Ubuntu philosophy.
+Hakuna Matata is a social initiative where students empower fellow students through the Ubuntu philosophy.

-The initiative is focused on the two core African philosophical values of Ubuntu and Hakuna Matata.
+We focused this initiative on two core African philosophical values of Ubuntu and Hakuna Matata.

-Ubuntu is the belief in a universal bond of sharing that connects all of humanity.
-We live in an interconnected and hyperglobalized world.
-We are all a big community and "I am because we are".
+Ubuntu is “the belief in a universal bond of sharing that connects all humanity.
+We live in an interconnected and hyper-globalized world“.
+We are all a big community and “I am because we are”.
 With ubuntu we want to grow a sense of brother- and sisterhood as well as intrinsic collaboration and responsibility towards the greater whole.

 Hakuna Matata is a Swahili word shared by East African countries which simply means no worries, no problem.